 “Centered around the dialogue of forms, the museum invite the visitor to discover the collectors’ “museum without walls” and to enjoy a completely unique visual experience.”

 Dominique Gagneux, Director of Fontevraud modern Art museum

 The architectural and exhibition design project

-The project, carried out by Christophe Batard, Agence 2BDM, ACMH for architecture, and the Constance Guisset Studio for exhibition design, took inspiration from the site of the Abbey.
-A public reception area would be developed in place of the current reception area, with the abbey on one side and the Modern Art Museum on the other.
+The project, carried out by ACMH architect Christophe Batard from Agence 2BDM and the Constance Guisset Studio responsible for the exhibition design, took inspiration from the site of the Abbey.
+A unique public entrance dispatch the visitor either to, with the abbey on one side and to the Modern Art Museum on the other.

 A journey inside a collection

-A private collection is the result of personal choices and strong commitment, which reveal the sensory world of its collectors.
-The soon-to-open museum established at Fontevraud to house the Martine and Léon Cligman donation will unveil to as many people as possible a universe of forms and an artistic imagination where all connections are possible.
+A private collection is the result of personal choices and strong commitment, which reveal the aesthetic world of its collectors.
+The museum established at Fontevraud to house the Martine and Léon Cligman donation unveil to as many people as possible a world of forms and an artistic imaginary where all connections are possible.

-The museography of the permanent collections will play on the juxtaposition of the collected pieces, from the perspective of cultural and formal dialogues between all forms of art, from a wide variety of sources (Antiquity, Africa, Asia, the Americas, and western art).
-The exhibition will highlight how these art lovers sought eclecticism, that intuitive quest that would lead them to identify fascinating connections between the works.
+The museography of the permanent collections plays on the juxtaposition of the collected pieces, from the perspective of cultural and formal dialogues between all forms of art, from a wide variety of sources (Antiquity, Africa, Asia, the Americas, and western art).
+The exhibition parcours highlights how these art lovers sought eclecticism, an intuitive quest that would lead them to identify fascinating connections between the works.